 Used in more than 13,000 schools, universities, and institutions around the world, the collections in JSTOR include peer-reviewed scholarly journals, respected literary journals, academic monographs, research reports, and primary sources from libraries’ special collections and archives.

 Each year we add hundreds of thousands of articles to the archives as the moving wall for each journal advances, at no additional cost to you.
-See the growth of your investment in 2020.
+Learn how you can maximize your access to JSTOR.

 Did you know you can use one-time funds to license additional collections or to change your payment model on eligible current collections?Get the details

 Full runs of more than 2,600 top scholarly journals in the humanities, social sciences, and sciences.
 Institutions may choose from 17 multi-discipline collections and 14 discipline-specific collections.Learn more

 Artstor is the most extensive image resource for educational and scholarly use.
 It brings together visual media from top museums, archives, scholars, and artists — all rights-cleared for education and research.